Difference Between Natural Disaster and Man-Made Disaster

 1. Natural disasters are events caused by natural phenomena such as earthquakes, floods, hurricanes, and wildfires.
 In contrast, man-made disasters are caused by human activities such as industrial accidents, terrorist attacks, and war.

-2. Natural disasters are often unpredictable and difficult to prevent.
-In contrast, man-made disasters are usually the result of human error or negligence and can be prevented through proper planning, safety measures, and risk management.
+2. Natural disasters are unpredictable and difficult to prevent.
+In contrast, man-made disasters are the result of human error or negligence and can be prevented through proper planning, safety measures, and risk management.

 3. Natural disasters can cause widespread damage and loss of life, but man-made disasters can also have devastating consequences for human health, the environment, and the economy.